 Book of Revelation

-1902-03-22-GA087 and 1902-03-22-GA087(p287, 301)
+1902-03-22-GA087 and 1902-03-xx-GA087

 Man had to go through four group-souls until he attained individual consciousness and thereby perfected four kinds of bodily members: four heads corresponding to the four parts of the body: the horns, densifications of the etheric system of force.
 After the I-man receives the Christ-principle no more animal heads are formed.
 Man has become man-like and appears in white raiment.
 The seven heads and ten horns which are brought over from Atlantean times are overthrown.
-One who rejects Christ would bring the old form to view: the beast with the seven heads as at the time of the seals, so now in the time when the vials of wrath are poured out and the earth divides into two parts.
+One who rejects Christ would bring the old form to view: the beast with the seven heads as at the time of the seals, so now in the time when the vials of wrath are poured out and the Earth divides into two parts.

 The form-conditions also pass through seven stages and give race- or culture-conditions.
 We live in the fifth; the sixth is indicated in the Apocalypse through the seven seals, the seventh through the seven trumpets.
 Then the physical passes over into the astral.

 describe Future Jupiter as 'the New Jerusalem'